Pennsylvania Society for Clinical Social Work Clinical Book Discussion Program

 Authors: Charles Ashbach, Karen Fraley, Paul Koehler and James Poulton

 Clinical Title: Attachment, Trauma and Resistances: A Clinical Approach

 Place: Zoom Online Meeting: Link will be sent after registration.

-Clinical Objectives: By reading this book and participating in the discussion, attendees will:
+Clinical Objectives: By reading this book and participating in the discussion, participants will

 About the Presenters:

-This event is open to PSCSW members only.
+This PSCSW Event is open to PSCSW members only.